xxNauty/xxNauty/README.md

 - 📚 I'm currently on 1st year of my road to Bachelor of Engineering degree in Computer Science at Lubelska Akademia WSEI.
 - 🚀 In future I want to be a Full Stack Web Developer, but now I want to focus on backend only.
-- 🐘 In the past I had worked in PHP and it's framework Symfony, but after a year of working decided to change career path to Java and Spring
+- 🐘 In the past I had worked in PHP and it's framework Symfony, but after a year of working decided to change the career path to Java and Spring.

 ## Main Tech Stack